Chris Arreola: Early career

 In 2003, Goossen-Tutor promoted him and turned him pro at heavyweight with little fanfare.
 Looking back he says: "I really didn't know if boxing was going to be my career.
 I wasn't sure about turning pro and once I did, I just took it one fight at a time.
 But then I starting knocking guys out and I gradually started thinking, 'Hey, maybe I can make some money doing this'."

-In 2005, he fought Domonic Jenkins who despite his record of only 6–3 held a win over Malcolm Tann (and later KOd amateur stars Victor Bisbal and Carlos Barnett).
-After trailing for six rounds he turned the fight around and won by KO.

-In 2006, he stopped Sedreck Fields, Cuban Damian Norris (who later defeated the unbeaten Roderick Willis) and in a match of unbeaten Californian prospects Damian Wills (coming in at 22–0–0–0).

 In 2007, he KOd former amateur star Zakeem Graham (11–0).
 He was scheduled to fight undefeated Olympian Devin Vargas, brother of his amateur foe Dallas Vargas, but knocked out late sub Malcolm Tann when Vargas got injured in training, in May 2007 on ShoBox.
 He KO'd Thomas Hayes (record 27–0–0–0) in September 2007, in round 1.

 On June 21, 2008, Arreola faced fellow undefeated prospect Chazz Witherspoon (23–0) and defeated him via disqualifaction.

 On November 29, 2008, Arreola faced Travis Walker and knocked him out early in the 3rd round, improving Arreola's record to 26–0.

 By June 2008, Arreola was ranked in the top 10 by all four major governing bodies.

 Arreola defeated the previously retired heavyweight veteran Jameel McCline (40–8 23 KO's) on April 11, 2009, with a knockout at 2:01 of the 4th round.